modernistik/parse-stack/README.md

 For completeness, the `:id` and `:acl` data types are also defined in order to handle the Parse `objectId` field and the `ACL` object.
 Those are special and should not be used in your class (unless you know what you are doing).
 New data types can be implemented through the internal `typecast` interface. **TODO: discuss `typecast` interface in the future**

+In addition, `:boolean` data types create a special method that uses the `?` convention.
+As an example, if you have a property named `approved`, the normal getter `obj.approved` can return true, false or nil based on the value in Parse.
+However with the `obj.approved?` method, it will return true if it set to true, false for any other value.

 Using the example above, we can add the base properties to our classes.

 ```ruby